samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 If you analyze the contents of this file carefully, you will see that:

 - The `language` property defines what is the main technology used in your project (i.e. Node.js).
 - The `before_deploy` property specifies the commands to be executed before the deployment phase.
-In this case, you are telling Travis CI that you will need the Now CLI installed and that if must remove any previous deployment (`now rm node-cd`).
+In this case, you are telling Travis CI that you will need the Now CLI installed and that it must remove any previous deployment (`now rm node-cd`).
 You need this last command because you are using Now's free tier.
 - The `deploy` section defines recipes (commands) used to deploy your project.
 In this case, you are telling Travis that you want to use `now` to deploy changes submitted to the `master` branch (`master: true`).

 > **Note:** If you are wondering why you need `|| true` on the `now rm node-cd` command, this is the explanation.
 For the first time you push your code, you won't have any app on Now, so this command will fail.
 If you don't add `|| true`, Travis CI will stop the build process because the `now rm` command will fail.